 If the transfer request received exceeds the number of available spaces, the request will be subject to a random unbiased selection process as required by state law.

 Parents of new kindergarten students may file an intradistrict transfer prior to registration of their student.

 Open Enrollment for 2014-15 Intradistrict Transfers

-District residents wanting to have their child considered for enrollment in a school other than their neighborhood school for 2013-14 must submit an Open Enrollment application during the period January 1, 2013 through March 1, 2013.
+District residents wanting to have their child considered for enrollment in a school other than their school of residence for 2014-15 must submit an Open Enrollment application during the period January 1, 2014 through March 1, 2014.
 Applications should be submitted to the Centralized Registration Office.
 Approval of the application will depend upon available space at the requested school.

 An interdistrict transfer provides permission for a student to attend a school in a district other than the district of his/her residency.
 Applications are available at the Centralized Registration Office, applications will be submitted to Pupil Services for review.

 Application for an interdistrict transfer does not register a student for school in the Hemet Unified School District.
 Registration is a separate process.
 Please visit the Registration page for registration information.

 If your address changes at any time, you must go to the Centralized Registration Office to fill out a new Emergency Card for each student in your house hold and provide proof of residency.
 TWO (2) of the following: